 The Board has jurisdiction over certain activities in which electric power suppliers operating in the State of Nebraska are engaged.
 Under Nebraska law, other than in the instance of privately developed renewable energy generation facilities as defined in § 70-1001.01 and qualified net metering facilities as defined in Neb.
-Rev. Stat. § 70-2002, "electric suppliers or suppliers of electricity means any legal entity supplying, producing, or distributing electricity within the state for sale at wholesale or retail.
-Electric supplier does not include a commercial electric vehicle charging station operator that is a private person or privately owned partnership, privately owned corporation, or other privately owned business."
+Rev. Stat. § 70-2002, "electric suppliers or suppliers of electricity means any legal entity supplying, producing, or distributing electricity within the state for sale at wholesale or retail."
 Neb.
-Rev. Stat. § 70-1001.01(6).
-Unless otherwise agreed to by the suppliers involved, "no supplier shall offer electric service to additional ultimate users outside its service area or construct or acquire a new electric line or extend an existing line into the service area of another supplier for the purpose of furnishing
+Rev. Stat. § 70-1001.01(2).
+Unless otherwise agreed to by the suppliers involved, "no supplier shall offer electric service to additional ultimate users outside its service area or construct or acquire a new electric line or extend an existing line into the service area of another supplier for the purpose of furnishing service to ultimate users

-^{} This guidance document is advisory in nature but is binding on an agency until amended by such agency.
+\ This guidance document is advisory in nature but is binding on an agency until amended by such agency.
 A guidance document does not include internal procedural documents that only affect the internal operations of the agency and does not impose additional requirements or penalties on regulated parties or include confidential information or rules and regulations made in accordance with the Administrative Procedure Act.
 If you believe that this guidance document imposes additional requirements or penalties on regulated parties, you may request a review of the document.

-service to ultimate users therein without first applying to the board and receiving approval thereof, after due notice and hearing under rules and regulations of the board."
+therein without first applying to the board and receiving approval thereof, after due notice and hearing under rules and regulations of the board."
 Neb.
 Rev. Stat. § 70-1011.
 Due to these provisions of law, entities that are not a utility with a certified retail service area that sell or distribute electricity to third parties without the consent of the utility holding the service area rights to that location may be in violation of Nebraska law.
 If customers are being served in violation of the provisions of Chapter 70, article 10, the Board has the authority, and possibly the obligation, to bring an action to enjoin the violation until the power supplier complies with the provisions of Chapter 70, article 10.
 Neb.
 Rev. Stat. § 70-1015(1).

-Due to the above provisions of law, the Board has jurisdiction over situations where any entity is selling or distributing electricity at wholesale or retail to third parties, subject to certain exclusions.
+Due to the above provisions of law, the Board has jurisdiction over situations where any entity is selling or distributing electricity at wholesale or retail to third parties.